putuoka/c4it-blog/content/posts/csharp-tips/05-ping-endpoint/article.md

 ---
 title: "C# Tip: use the Ping class instead of an HttpClient to ping an endpoint"
-path: '/csharptips/ping-endpoint'
+path: "/csharptips/ping-endpoint"
 tags: ["CSharp", "CSharp Tip"]
 featuredImage: "./cover.png"
-excerpt : "Sometimes you need to ping some endpoints.
+excerpt: "Sometimes you need to ping some endpoints.
 Don't rely on HttpClient, but use the native Ping class."
 created: 2021-10-19
 updated: 2021-10-19
 ---